 What Causes Shift in Supply and Demand

-High inflation rates cause the demand for bonds to fall because inflation causes lower interest rates and return on investment.
+High inflation rates cause the demand for bonds to fall because inflation causes lower interest rates and return on investment, meaning people would rather invest in something higher earning such as the stock market.
 It also increases the supply of bonds.
 Demand for bonds will also decrease when bonds become riskier than other investments and when bonds become difficult to sell.
 Demand will increase when wealth in the economy increases, causing people to invest more money in bonds, regardless of the price.

 The Fed's Control Over Interest Rates